Medicine at University of Exeter Medical School & Interview Questions 2023

 How Does Exeter Medical School Look At The UCAT?

-Candidates ranked by UCAT and this will determine those invited to interview.
+Candidates ranked by UCAT and this list determines those who are invited to interview in 2024.

 Exeter Medical School GAMSAT